 BARRIER LAKE & BARRIER LAKE RESORT

-Barrier Lake is located about 60 km south of Tisdale, Saskatchewan, and tuck ucked it’s south-west side is the Barrier Lake Resort – a perfect family getaway for Saskatchewan’s south-central residents.
-Book a cabin for the weekend, camp for the night, or park your RV for the summer, and choose from a variety of summer (and winter) activities!
+Barrier Lake is located about 60 km south of Tisdale, Saskatchewan.
+On it’s south-west side is the Barrier Lake Resort, a perfect family getaway for Saskatchewan’s south-central residents.
+Book a cabin for the weekend, camp for the night, or park your RV for the summer.
+Choose from a variety of summer (and winter) activities!

-Launch and dock your boat straight from the beach, and head-out on the water for a day of fishing, swimming, or catching some rays from the boat.
+Launch and dock your boat straight from the beach, and head-out on the water.
+Enjoy a day of fishing, swimming, or catching some rays from the boat.
 Don’t have your own boat?
 No problem – you can rent one straight from the resort.
-Once you’ve had your fill of cruising around the lake, dock-up for the afternoon and check out some beach volleyball, book the kids in for swimming lessons, or grab a bite to eat at the restaurant.
+Once you’ve had your fill of cruising around the lake, dock-up for the afternoon.
+Check out some beach volleyball, book the kids in for swimming lessons, or grab a bite to eat at the restaurant.

 If you’re in search of winter activities, you won’t need to go far.
-Barrier lake also offers ice fishing, including two ice fishing derbies through the winter, plus area around the lake also boasts miles of groomed snowmobile trails.
+Barrier lake also offers ice fishing, including two ice fishing derbies through the winter.
+Area around the lake also boasts miles of groomed snowmobile trails.

 MEADOW LAKE PROVINCIAL PARK

 This park is a major camping, paddling, and fishing, family destination for Saskatchewan residents.
-Bring the kids and head out for a day of paddling, on the Waterhen river, or trek through the Boreal Trail – stop for a break at one of the parks picnic areas.
+Bring the kids and head out for a day of paddling, on the Waterhen river.
+Trek through the Boreal Trail – stop for a break at one of the parks picnic areas.